On-the-fly Repulsion in the Contextual Space for Rich Diversity in Diffusion Transformers: Related Work

 \paragraph{Downstream Interventions} Downstream methods manipulate the latent trajectory throughout the denoising process, either through interacting particle systems or modified guidance schedules.
-The former, pioneered by {Particle Guidance (PG)}~\cite{corso2023particle}, uses kernel-based repulsion in the image latent space to force variance between samples, with subsequent works focusing on improving repulsion loss objectives~\cite{askari2024improving, morshed2025diverseflow, jalali2025sparke}.
+The former, pioneered by {Particle Guidance (PG)}~\cite{corso2023particle}, uses kernel-based repulsion in the image latent space to force variance between samples, with subsequent works focusing on improving repulsion loss objectives~\cite{askari2024improving, morshed2025diverseflow, jalali2025sparke} or applying it to image restoration~\cite{cohen2023posterior}.
 Despite these refinements, these methods operate on non-semantic representations, repelling low-level pixel-space features rather than semantic content.
 Importantly, semantic concepts in the image latent space are spatially entangled and not aligned across samples, so the same high-level attribute may correspond to different spatial locations and configurations in different generations.
 As a result, repulsion in this space often pushes samples outside the learned manifold, leading to unnatural artifacts.
 In addition, such approaches lack sufficient trajectory depth to remain effective in modern distilled ``Turbo'' models; since the generative path is decided almost instantly, the remaining denoising trajectory is insufficient for late-stage repulsion to steer the model toward diverse modes.

+Specifically for distilled models, Diversity Distillation~\cite{gandikota2026distilling} attempts to restore variety by matching the base model's distribution; however, it is limited by the teacher's own lack of diversity and requires a base model that may be inaccessible or costly at inference.
 Alternatively, scheduling-based approaches like {Interval Guidance}~\cite{kynkaanniemi2024applying} preserve variety by modulating the CFG scale during denoising.
 However, because these rescaling schedules are fixed and independent of the model's internal state, they often reduce the prompt's influence before the model has sufficiently established semantic alignment to the prompt.

 A recurring limitation of these approaches is that their steering signals, whether derived from raw latents or external encoders, lack the semantic coherence necessary for meaningful control during the critical early stages of denoising.
 This forces an unfavorable trade-off: upstream intervention must incur significant computational overhead to find valid diversity-inducing paths, while downstream interventions occur on a committed visual mode where the composition is already fixed, often producing noise-level variance that pushes samples outside the learned manifold and results in unnatural artifacts.
 Our work departs from these by identifying a Contextual Space within Diffusion Transformers that is both semantically flexible and structurally informed.
 This allows us to redirect the guidance trajectory once the bidirectional exchange between text and image tokens has established a stable semantic signal, but before the model has fully converged on a specific generative outcome.